 Why is design improvisational?
 We talk about design as if it were fixed: as if there were one best way to design everything.
 We celebrate designers who produce especially elegant or usable artifacts as if they were possessed of supernatural powers.
 Yet design should be easy.
 It is the application of “best practice” principles to a specific situation.
 We can observe how the users of a designed artifact or system work, then design the artifact or system accordingly.
 Why does that approach fail so often?

-The key issue is the problem of “the problem.”
-Designers are taught a repertoire of designs-that-works: patterns that fit specific circumstances and uses.
-Experienced designers are capable of building up a deep understanding over time, of which problem-elements each of these patterns resolves.
-So they can assess a situation, recognise familiar problem-elements, then fit these with design patterns that will work in these circumstances.
-The problem comes when a designer is faced with a novel or unusual situation that they have not encountered before.
-Novice designers encounter this situation a great deal.
-As designers succeed or fail at successive designs, they accumulate experiential knowledge, that allows them to assess new situations quickly and to understand which design elements will work or fail in that situation.
+An important aspect of iterative design is that iterations can occur within cycles.
+As designers succeed or fail at successive designs, they accumulate experiential knowledge, that allows them to assess new situations quickly and to understand which design elements will work or fail in that situation, looping back to remediate the design as they spot logical flaws and gaps in the design.
 The problem with this is that (as the Princess said) you have to kiss an awful lot of frogs to get a Prince.
 An awful lot of people end up with really bad designs, because their designer did not recognize elements of the situation well enough to understand which pattern-elements to implement.
 If you are really unlucky, you will also end up with one of those designers who feel it is their mission in life to prevent the end-user “mucking about with” their design.
 If you are lucky, your designer will recognize that it is your design, not theirs.
-They design artifacts and systems in ways that allow people to improvise how they are used — and the role that they play in the work that people do.
+They design artifacts and systems in ways that allow people to adapt and improvise how they are used.

+A wicked problem can be understood as a web of interrelated problems.
+It is not always clear what the consequences will be, of solving any part of this mess.
+Some of the problems may have “obvious” solutions.
+But implementing these solutions may make other, related problems worse or better.
+This is why iterative design is central to resolving wicked problems.
+In general, stakeholders don’t understand what they need until they see it.
+So solutions must be designed flexibly, for changes to be implemented as the consequences are realized and to permit adaptation-in-use by stakeholders and users.
 People are infinitely improvisational.
 They develop work-arounds and strategies to manage poor design.
-But I constantly ask myself why should they have to develop work-arounds for poor design?
+But, as Norman (2013) observes, why should users have to develop work-arounds for poor design?
 What is it, about the design process, that leads us to such constraining IT systems, interfaces, and work procedures that are based on the system design, rather than system designs that are based on flexible work-procedures?This website reflects findings from my research studies and reflections from my own experience in design, to discuss some key underlying principles of design, to explore how the design process works in practice (rather than how we manage it now, which is based on unsupported theoretical models), and to present a way of managing design differently.
 Improvisationally.